ovotech/natchez-extras/docs/docs/docs/natchez-combine.md

 # Natchez Combine

-`natchez-combine` is a module that allows you to combine two Natchez EntryPoints into one, allowing you to send tracing information to more than one destination.
+`natchez-extras-combine` is a module that allows you to combine two Natchez EntryPoints into one, allowing you to send tracing information to more than one destination.

 At OVO we use this module to send traces both to Datadog and also to STDOUT (via `natchez-slf4j`) so when